-Step Action 1 Locate the RS-232 connection \square on the clock management module (CMM).
-2 Connect a terminal to the RS-232 port using a shielded RS-232 cable 3.
-3 Press the <ctrl o=""> key sequence at the prompt so that you can connect to the Master line card and use the console commands (described in GIGAswitch/ATM System Management).</ctrl> 4 Type obm at the console prompt (GIGAswitch/ATM->).
+- 1. Locate the console port 0 on the clock card. - 2.
+Connect a terminal to the console port using a shielded null modem cable 3.
+Refer to Section 4.1.4 for more information about the use of the shielded null modem cable. - 3.
+Press the <Ctrl/O> key sequence at the prompt so that you can connect to the master line card and use the console commands (described in GIGAswitch/ATM System Management). - 4.
+Type obm at the console prompt (GIGAswitch/ATM->).
 OBM displays the announcement message.

-Table 4-2 Setting Up the Hardware for Ethernet Access
+4.1.2 Setting Up the Hardware for Ethernet Access

+To set up the hardware for Ethernet access, refer to Figure 4-1 when completing the following steps:

-Step Action 1 Locate the Ethernet connector \square on the CMM.
-It is to the right of the RS-232 connection \square .
-2 Connect a twisted-pair Ethernet cable and Ethernet repeater between the Ethernet port on the CMM and your Ethernet network.
-3 Determine the Box Ethernet address for the GIGAswitch/ATM system; the Box Ethernet address is marked on the CMM in the following format: 08-00-2b-xx-xx-xx (6 bytes) or 00-00-F8-xx-xx-xx (6 bytes) 4 The GIGAswitch/ATM system requires a single IP address for remote OBM access, firmware updates, and access to diagnostic services in both the Master and Slave line cards.
-The IP address becomes the Master line card's IP address.
-5 Set up the Ethernet and IP addresses with or without the bootp server.
-If you have a bootp server, set up the bootp server with the Ethernet address and assigned IP address from steps 3 and 4.
-During initialization, the CMM elects the Master line card.
-The Master line card gets its IP address from the bootp server.
-Section 4.3.2 describes how to set up the bootp server.
-If you do not have a bootp server, you can set up the IP address using the OBM interface from the console.
-Follow the steps described in Table 4-1 and set the IP address from step 4 using OBM.
+- 1. Locate the Ethernet connector 2 on the CMM.
+It is to the right of the console port 0. - 2.
+Connect a twisted-pair Ethernet cable and Ethernet repeater between the Ethernet port on the CMM and your Ethernet network. - 3.
+Determine the box Ethernet address for the GIGAswitch/ATM system; the box Ethernet address is marked on the CMM in the following format:

+08-00-2b-xx-xx (6 bytes) or 00-00-F8-xx-xx (6 bytes)

+- 4. The GIGAswitch/ATM system requires a single IP address for remote OBM access, firmware updates, and access to diagnostic services in both the master and slave line cards.
+The IP address becomes the master line card's IP address. - 5.
+Set up the Ethernet and IP addresses with or without the BootP server.

+If you have a BootP server, set up the BootP server with the Ethernet address and assigned IP address from steps 3 and 4.
+During initialization, the CMM elects the master line card.
+The master line card gets its IP address from the BootP server.
+Section 4.2.2 describes how to set up the BootP server.

+If you do not have a BootP server, you can set up the IP address using the OBM interface from the console.
+Follow the steps described in Section 4.1.1 and set the IP address from step 4 using OBM.
 Once the IP address is set, you have remote OBM access and you can use the ping command.

-If you have a bootp server configured to respond to bootp requests from the GIGAswitch/ATM system, the values assigned by the bootp server override the IP address set using OBM.
-6 Type telnet $ip-address$ 5000 at the operating system prompt, where $ip-address$ is the IP address from step 4. or Type telnet ip-address at the operating system prompt, where ip-address is the IP address from step 4.
+If you have a BootP server configured to respond to BootP requests from the GIGAswitch/ATM system, the values assigned by the BootP server override the IP address set using OBM.

+6. Type telnet ip-address 5000 at the operating system prompt, where ip-address is the IP address from step 4.

+or

+Type telnet ip-address at the operating system prompt, where ip-address is the IP address from step 4.
 Type obm at the console prompt (GIGAswitch/ATM->).
 OBM displays the announcement message.

-4.2 Setting Up the Hardware for SLIP Access
+4.1.3 Setting Up the Hardware for SLIP Access